restic/restic/doc/060_forget.rst

 hours/days/weeks/months/years which have a snapshot, so those without a snapshot are ignored.

+For safety reasons, restic refuses to act on an "empty" policy.
+For example, if one were to specify ``--keep-last 0`` to forget *all* snapshots in the repository, restic will respond that no snapshots will be removed.
+To delete all snapshots, use ``--keep-last 1`` and then finally remove the last snapshot ID manually (by passing the ID to ``forget``).

 All snapshots are evaluated counted against all matching keep-* counts.
 A single snapshot on 2017-09-30 (Sun) will count as a daily, weekly and monthly.